FAA Part 5 Safety Policy Documentation Compliance

 Part C of this element of Safety Policy is to ensure that needed safety elements have enough manpower to oversee them.
 In other words, that there are enough management personnel to do what needs to be done.

-While it seems an obvious activity, documenting who is doing what in the safety program is an excellent way of ensuring that a single role is not overloaded/underloaded with duties.
+While it seems an obvious activity, documenting who is doing what in the SMS implementation is an excellent way of ensuring that a single role is not overloaded/underloaded with duties.
 This element requires that the following activities are designated to other managerial roles:

 - Coordination of implementation, maintenance, and integration of SMS;